quantom-collab/tiktaalik/README.md

 It's on arXiv at [2412.13450](https://arxiv.org/abs/2412.13450), and is currently under review for publication.

-# Dependencies
+## Dependencies

 - cmake version 3.12 or greater
 - A Fortran compiler (ideally gfortran)
 - Python 3.11 or less
 - python-numpy

+matplotlib is also optionally required to make and show plots in the example script, but not to actually use the evolution package.

+### Regarding Python version

 Because of a regression in Python 3.12 (the deprecation of distutils), tiktaalik cannot be built in Python>=3.12.
 Support for Python>=3.12 is delayed until I can figure out how to use an alternative build system.

-matplotlib is also optionally required to make and show plots in the example script, but not to actually use the evolution package.

-# Installation
+## Installation

 To install the package:
 ```